xinjiav3/xinjiav3/README.md

 <h1 align="center">Hi !
 I'm Zhengjie Xu (Zhengji Li)</h1>

 #  About Me:
 I am a freshman at Del Norte High School in San Diego, California.
 I am totally sane and totally has not memorized around 100 iata codes and can identify countries at sight of their flags.
-To repeat, I am definetly not going insane plz help me other account xinjiav2
+To repeat, I am definetly not going insane plz help me <br>
+other account xinjiav2

 ##  What I'm Up To